Vincit/objection.js/README.md

     lastName: 'Cooper',

     movies: [{
-      "#ref": 'Silver Linings Playbook'
+      "#ref": 'silverLiningsPlaybook'
     }]
   }]);
 ```

 The query above will insert only one movie (the 'Silver Linings Playbook') but both 'Jennifer' and 'Bradley' will have
 the movie related to them through the many-to-many relation `movies`.
+The `#id` can be any string.
+There are no format
+or length requirements for them.
+It is quite easy to create circular dependencies using `#id` and `#ref`.
+Luckily
+`insertWithRelated` detects them and rejects the query with a clear error message.

 You can refer to the properties of other models anywhere in the graph using expressions of format `#ref{<id>.<property>}`
 as long as the reference doesn't create a circular dependency.
 For example: